Trinity Church (Novocherkassk): History

-In June 1869, construction of brick belfry and stone refectory began.
-Until 1896 there were only two altars in the church ― the main one (Troitsky) and southern one (Vozdvizhensky), In 1896 the third, northern one (Pokrovsky) was arranged.
-In 1897, near the church a two-story building for a girls' school was opened, and in another building there was a parochial school.

 As of 1915, the Novocherkassk Trinity Church was five-domed, had a stone bell tower, and consisted of two floors.
 The main dome had a conical shape with eight windows.
 The crosses on the chapels of the church were made of iron, but were also gilded.
 In the lower tier of bell tower there were ten bells.
 The refectory of the Trinity Church was very spacious - 12 meters long, 8.5 meters wide and 9.6 meters high.
 At the entrance to the church on the right and left sides were the choirs.

 The Trinity Church was closed in the mid-1930s during a massive anti-religious campaign.
-Shortly after it was destroyed..
+Shortly after it was destroyed.